uw-bionlp/PedSHAC/README.md

 Dataset to be released, after the IRB approval from our home institution, and the de-identification step.

 ## data pre- and post-processing
-To allow model fine-tuning, the pre-processing script processes the BRAT .ann files from the annotation folder.
-The post-processing script transforms the data format back to the BRAT. ann file for evaluation.
+The pre-processing script processes the .ann files from the BRAT annotation tool.
+The post-processing script transforms the model predictions back to the BRAT. ann files for evaluation.

 Please use this script for data conversion:
 ```console
 PedSHAC_format_conversiton.ipynb
 ```